4 Mistakes In Digital Marketing That Can Make You Look Dumb

 If your answer doesn’t offer a great explanation, then drop that backlink from your list.

 But if the answer is compelling enough like both sites share the same niche, related field or

 If you get a backlink from a relevant website that is associated with your niche in some or the other way, then that will be a great endorsement for your site.

 Domain Authority (DA) is a search engine ranking score developed by Moz that predicts how well a website will rank on search engine result pages (SERPs).

 Domain authority is a measure of the power of a domain name and is one of many search engine ranking factors.
 Domain authority is based on three factors:

-DA is a ranking calculation created by SEOmoz and is intended to calculate the relevance, authority and how likely the website is to ranking for its given keywords.
+DA is a ranking calculation created by SEOmoz and is intended to calculate the relevance, authority, and how likely the website is to rank for its given keywords.
 This metric is derived from the root domain of the website and not any specific page.
-It is very important to be observant to this.
+It is very important to be observant of this.

 Page authority is a term that was first introduced by MOZ which is in fact the estimated ranking capacity of a web page.

 Page Authority scores range from one to 100, with higher scores corresponding to a greater ability to rank.

 A high-quality backlink will have a score >70, the medium quality will be 24-70, and low quality is <24.